ContHutch++: Stochastic trace estimation for implicit integral operators: ContHutch++

 with probability $\geq 1 - \delta$.
 Finally, by~\cref{thm:rank_k}, we can rewrite the bound in terms of $\Tr(f)$:

 \end{proof}

-We can now choose such a decomposition $F = F_1 + F_2$ and use the continuous randomized range finder to get an error bound on the $\ContHutch++$ trace estimate of $f$, given by $Z$.
-Let $Q$ be the $\Omega \times n$ quasimatrix found from the continuous randomized rangefinder applied to $F$.
+We now choose a decomposition $F = F_1 + F_2$ using the continuous randomized range finder and derive an error bound for the $\ContHutch++$ trace estimate of $f$, given by $Z$.
+Let $Q$ be the $\Omega \times n$ quasimatrix from the continuous randomized rangefinder applied to $F$.
 The range of $Q$ approximates the range of $F$ with high probability.
-In particular, ~\cite[Theorem 1]{ContRSVD} says that if we use the continuous randomized range finder on $F$ with target rank $k \geq 1$ and oversampling parameter $p \geq 4$ (choosing $n = k + p$), then for any $t \geq 1$, $s \geq 2$ we have that
+In particular, the recent result in~\cite[Theorem 3.3]{persson2024randomized} implies that the continuous randomized range finder applied to $F$ with target rank $k \geq 4$, oversampling parameter $p = k$, and failure probability controls $t,s \geq 1$, satisfies the error bound\footnote{The paper~\cite{persson2024randomized} deals primarily with the Nystrom approximation, but bounds for the randomized SVD of self-adjoint positive operators follow immediately from bounds for the Nystrom approximation (see Remark~2.5 of~\cite{persson2024randomized}).}